walkerford/rareskills-homework/src/week10-11-security2/README.md

 The proposal is an abi encoded function selector for the `exec()` function on the CommunityWallet.
 Encoding with the right arguments will cause the wallet to transfer all of its funds to the address you specify.

+## Dex2

+This contract is a variation on Dex1.
+It allows two tokens to be swapped.
+The pricing function is the ratio of each token held by the dex.

+The update is that Dex2 does not validate that the to/from addresses are only the token addresses supported by the dex.
+The can be exploited by deploying a contract that simulates an ERC20 token, but provides a balanceOf 1 for any address.
+The attacker makes a swap, specifying the exploit token as the "from" token.
+The dex will determine that the dex's balance in the exploit token is 1, which becomes the denominator of the pricing function, which results in a swap amount that equals the balance of the "to" token in the swap.
+The attacker then gets all of the "to" token.

+The swap is performed on both tokens in the dex to drain both.

 ## Questions for Review